Martchus/reflective-rapidjson/README.md

 open TODOs which are supposed to be most relevant in practise:

 * [ ] Allow to specify which member variables should be considered
-    * This could work similar to Qt's Signals & Slots macros.
+    * This could work similarly to Qt's Signals & Slots macros.
     * But there should also be a way to do this for 3rdparty types.
     * Note that currently all public, non-static member variables are (de)serialized.
 * [ ] Support getter/setter methods